How do we know what human foods are safe for dogs?

 Chocolate, coffee, and caffeine– These are highly toxic.
 They contain chemicals called methylxanthines, The chemicals can cause vomiting, an abnormal heart rate, seizures, and sometimes death.

 Macadamia nuts – are poisonous to dogs and can cause muscle weakness, vomiting, lethargy, and hyperthermia.
 I do not recommend giving any of your dogs nuts of any kind.
-It is also a choking hazard.
+It is a choking hazard.

 IceCream- this can be very high in sugar and can contain artificial sweeteners.
 Stay clear of it.